jasonyu1996/anvil/tutorial/L4-Some-More-Features/README.md

     reg write_address : byte;
     reg write_complete : logic;
 ```
-- The module first creates an instance of the `memory_ch` channel, generating two endpoints: `le_mem` and `ri_mem`, corresponding to the left and right endpoints of the channel.
+- This process first creates an instance of the `memory_ch` channel, generating two endpoints: `le_mem` and `ri_mem`, corresponding to the left and right endpoints of the channel.
 - It then instantiates the `memory_safe` process, passing the `le_mem` endpoint to it.
 - The necessary register declarations follow:
   - `local_mem` serves as local storage.